 How do I look after the best interests of my children after separation?

 Separation or divorce can be a stressful time.
 There’s much emotional and physical upheaval as you change your life and try to move on.
-It can be an uncertain and confusing time for your kids, especially when you are trying to enter into parenting agreements.
+It can be an uncertain and confusing time for your kids.

 Australian family law requires parents to act in the best interests of their children, especially when there’s separation or divorce.
 As part of this, they must demonstrate that they’ve made appropriate arrangements for their kids.